yota105/Acoustic-Automaton-Automatonic-Assembly/docs/PHASE_4_PERFORMANCE_OPTIMIZATION.md

 - **CPU Tests**: Measure CPU usage during intensive operations
 - **Load Tests**: Test with multiple simultaneous audio streams

+### Test Procedure
+1. **Initialize Base Audio**: Click "🎵 Base Audio" button first
+2. **Run Phase 4 Tests**: Use "⚡ Phase 4: AudioWorklet Test" button
+   - Logic Inputs will be auto-created if needed (Logic-Input-1, Logic-Input-2)
+3. **Monitor Performance**: Use "📊 Performance Monitor" button
+4. **Compare Systems**: Use "⚔️ AudioWorklet vs Main Thread" button

+**Note**: Phase 4 tests automatically create required Logic Inputs if they don't exist.
+The system will display an alert if BaseAudio is not ready.

+**Auto-Created Logic Inputs**:
+- `Logic-Input-1`: Used for AudioWorklet tests
+- `Logic-Input-2`: Used for comparison tests
+- Configured with: Synth routing enabled, Monitor enabled, Gain 1.0

 ### Regression Testing
 - **Audio Quality**: Ensure no degradation in audio quality
 - **Functionality**: Verify all existing features continue to work